tBTC 101

 tBTC is open source

-TBTC, built by the teams at Summa and Keep to the highest standards of cryptography, is fully open source.
+tBTC, built by the teams at Summa and Keep to the highest standards of cryptography, is fully open source.
 It uses an elliptic curve signature algorithm called t-ECDSA -- a more secure alternative to multisig that requires less space on chain.

 Signers’ groups